 Second Generation Authors of African Origin

-The first African immigrants to the U.S. were of course slaves brought here against their will.
-Despite the fact that slaves were kept illiterate for the most part, we do have a few written records from slaves brought to the U.S. as children.
+The first African immigrants to the U.S. were of course enslaved people brought here against their will.
+Despite the fact that enslaved people were kept illiterate for the most part, we do have a few written records from individuals brought to the U.S. as children.

 Since the Immigration Act of 1965, growing numbers of immigrants from African countries have settled in the United States.
 However, the percentage of immigrants from Africa is still miniscule compared to immigrants from other parts of the world.
 Thus, we have very few second-generation writers whose parents were raised in African countries.